synnaxlabs/synnax/client/ts/api/client.api.md

 export { CrudeDensity }

+// Warning: (ae-missing-release-tag) "CrudeFrame" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type CrudeFrame = Frame | FramePayload | Map<KeyOrName, Series[] | Series> | Record<KeyOrName, Series[] | Series>;

+// Warning: (ae-missing-release-tag) "crudeIDZ" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const crudeIDZ: z.ZodUnion<[z.ZodEffects<z.ZodString, {
     type: ResourceType;